Prevented planting: Crop insurance options and insurance indemnity payment tax considerations

 Keep good records from the beginning.
 Good documentation is key to receiving prevented planting payments.
 Work with your crop insurance agent to determine the documentation needed.

-Farmers and their advisers can use a worksheet developed by Iowa State University and adapted for Minnesota by Kent Olson, U of MN Extension Economist, to evaluate their options when prevented from planting.
+Farmers and their advisers can use a worksheet developed by Iowa State University and adapted for Minnesota by Robert Craven and Kent Olson, U of MN Extension economists, to evaluate their options when prevented from planting.
 The worksheet also helps in the evaluation of whether to replant or not.
-The worksheet template is available online.
+The worksheet template is available online (XLSX).

 Additional information and details regarding federal crop insurance rules and guidelines can be found on USDA's RMA website.